CloudCannon in 2026: a SaaS git-CMS with unlimited sites, user-based pricing, and a Forestry correction

 CloudCannon is a fully-managed SaaS that runs your Jekyll, Hugo, Eleventy, Astro, or SvelteKit build for you, hosts the result on their CDN, and bolts a WYSIWYG editor on top of the Markdown / data files in your git repo.
 You connect a GitHub, GitLab, Bitbucket, or Azure DevOps repo; their build farm clones it, runs hugo or jekyll build or npx astro build on every push; non-technical editors get a visual editor that commits Markdown / data-file changes back to a branch; the same farm rebuilds and serves.
 It's the same idea Decap and TinaCMS implement open-source — content lives in git, not a database — but instead of you stitching together a build pipeline, an OAuth provider, and a host, CloudCannon owns all three.

 Practically: if you've been building Jekyll sites for clients and the friction was always "the editor wants to fix a typo without learning git", CloudCannon is the path of least resistance.
-If you're a solo developer who's already comfortable with git push → Cloudflare Pages, you're paying $55/month for problems you don't have.
+If you're a solo developer who's already comfortable with git push → Cloudflare Pages, you're paying for a managed editing workflow you may not need.

 The marketing site, taken at face value